grandivory/ffxi-addons/vw/README.md

 display with information on your current heavy metal pouches, pulse weapon convert behavior, and whether the addon is currently running.

+This addon tries to be smart about how it handles its settings:
+* It will start to relinquish items when you have 3 inventory spots left so that there is still room for a pulse weapon and heavy metal
+* If you have it set not to convert pulse weapons, but already have one in your inventory, it will still convert it
+* It will take all items from the chest at once if all of them are worth taking, even if you have `vw chest` set to `false`
 ## Loading the addon
 `lua load vw`